-Johnny Runge is a Social Researcher in NIESR’s Employment and Social Policy team, with a focus on qualitative research.
+Johnny Runge is a Senior Social Researcher at the National Institute of Economic and Social Research (NIESR) and Research Associate at the Economic Statistics Centre of Excellence (ESCoE).
+He is mainly a qualitative researcher, with expertise in interviews, focus groups, survey, evaluation, content analysis and evidence reviews.
 His main interest is in the area of public perceptions, especially on immigration attitudes and how people think about the economy and economic concepts.
-He also researches education and labour market disadvantage, including on issues related to barriers to employment and educational achievement, low pay, non-traditional forms of work, welfare reform and disadvantaged groups.
-His research has been funded by the Leverhulme Trust, Low Pay Commission, Office of Manpower Economics, BEIS, Equality and Human Rights Commission, and Education Endowment Foundation.
+He also researches education and labour market disadvantage, including on issues related to barriers to employment and educational achievement, low pay, recruitment, welfare reform and disadvantaged groups.
+His research has been funded by the Office for National Statistics, Leverhulme Trust, Low Pay Commission, Office of Manpower Economics, Equality and Human Rights Commission, and Education Endowment Foundation.

 MSc Comparative Political Economy (Distinction) at LSE (2014-15)

 BA (Hons) Politics, Philosophy and Economics (First Class) at Durham University (2010-13)